Compare conversational AI and generative AI by purpose, intent, and use cases. Learn the key differences and how they complement each other.

 Conversational AI exists to interact.
 It is multi-turn by design, it manages context and turn-taking, and its training emphasizes understanding language and intent.
 Generative AI exists to create.
 It is usually prompt-to-output rather than a sustained exchange, and its training emphasizes learning patterns well enough to produce convincing new content.

 The line blurs in practice.
-ChatGPT is a generative model delivered through a conversational interface, which is exactly why people ask whether the two are even distinct.
+ChatGPT is a generative model delivered through a conversational interface, which is exactly why people ask whether the two are distinct.
 They are: the generative model produces the words, and the conversational layer wraps that capability in a dialogue that remembers context and takes turns.
 NLU is part of why generative AI chatbots can hold conversations that feel realistic rather than reading like one-off completions.

 | Dimension | Conversational AI | Generative AI |